ratiw/vuetable-2/docs/Vuetable-Properties.md

 - description

   The initial page number of data to be requested on the first time.

+### # first-page (since v1.7)
+- works in `api-mode` only
+- type: _Number_
+- default: `1`
+- description

+  The first page number of data from the api.
+Set this to 0 for apis that use zero based pagination.

 ### # css
 - type: _Object_